waterloop/G6-MCU-Platform-Board/readme.md

 ## Developing for This Repository

 ### Intellisense and Autocomplete
 Intellisense and autocomplete are available through the `clangd` language server.
-It is supported on, most modern editors.
+It is supported on most modern editors.

 If you use VSCode, there exists an